AloyBranCheung/swim-tracker/README.md

 - Three different environments, `unit`, `integration`, `e2e`
 - separate `.env.test` env file and `test-db` docker service
 - make sure when setting up the test env files not to target your local db/any live dbs
+- to test the whole app use run `yarn test:all`

   #### Unit